-STEM & ITC
+STEM & ICT

 The aim of our Science Technology Engineering and Maths teaching at Hanford is to encourage a wide interest in the world around us and to understand the relevance of science in everyday life.
 To build analytical skills, develop logical problem solving, spark intellectual curiosity and encourage the use of data driven evidence.

 All pupils have Science lessons in the labs.
 The youngest, Years 3 and 4, have an introduction to the subject and begin to learn their way around the lab and how to use the equipment.
 They also have nature lessons, where the girls learn to look at the changing environment around them.

 The ISEB syllabus commences in Year 5 at 11+, moving onto 13+ in the second half of Year 6.
 Scientific topics are taught at an age appropriate level and then revisited in more detail as pupils grow through the School.
 The learning is enhanced by a great deal of practical work where girls can develop their laboratory skills.
 Observations are recorded in a scientific format and then interpreted.
 They are also encouraged to make their own predictions to recognise that mistakes can be just as instructive as as the correct answer.
 Safety is paramount and precautions are always taken when carrying out experiments.